ergildo/LPR-A-to-Be/README.md

 make run

 ```
-It will build all spring boot applications and create a docker image and then it will use the docker compose to run all services.
+It will build all spring boot applications and create a docker image and then uses the docker compose to run all needed services.

 Make sure you have all the dependencies installed.